bfi-prog-notes/bfi-prog-notes.github.io/_posts/2022-10-31-pontypool.md

 Performances are first rate throughout, though the show is comprehensively stolen by McHattie, rarely given this much to do and making a grand job of a past his prime cynic given a late-in-life chance to shine in extraordinary circumstances.
 He’s well matched by Houle (McHattie’s real-life wife) and Reilly, the three of them carrying much of the film with only minimal support from the obligatory doctor who knows too much (Hrant Alianak), a few shambling ‘conversationalists’ (the word zombie is never used), voices heard in phone-ins or live reports or a visiting theatre group who are plugging their musical version of _Lawrence of Arabia_.

 Wildly imaginative, _Pontypool_ is quite unlike not only any other zombie film but pretty much any other horror movie.
 Its dizzying mix of linguistic theory, apocalyptic horror and small-scale drama is exhilarating and renews one faith in a horror seam that had looked well and truly mined to exhaustion.

-Kevin Lyons, The EOFFTV Review, eofftvreview.wordpress.com
+**Kevin Lyons, The EOFFTV Review, eofftvreview.wordpress.com**

-<![endif]-->
+<br><br>

 **PONTYPOOL**
 _Director_: Bruce McDonald
 ©: Ponty Up Pictures Inc.
 _Production Company_: Shadow Shows